 The Forum was a talk show sketch where Piscopo interviews "random Americans" about where they were the moment that they hear JFK was shot.
 These uninformed guest totally remember where they were because one guest learned about it 20 years after the fact while in college, one learned just before the show, and the finally learned about the assassination because of the conversation that was actively the matter at hand.

-We then got a parody of Entertainment Tonight where they made fun of pop culture events from the day including a light-hearted behind the scenes interview during the taping of an end of the world mini-series, an interview with Jerry about his fame in France where he's not allowed to speak because of the verbose interviewer, annoying transitional content, an interview with "Suzanne Sommers about avoiding dumb blond roles, and an interview with some guy who dissects dead celebrities on stage.
+We then got a parody of Entertainment Tonight where they made fun of pop culture events from the day including a light-hearted behind the scenes interview during the taping of an end of the world mini-series.
+There was also an interview with Jerry about his fame in France where he's not allowed to speak because of the verbose interviewer, annoying transitional content, an interview with "Suzanne Sommers about avoiding dumb blond roles, and an interview with some guy who dissects dead celebrities on stage.

-Fascinating People And Their Friends was an interview show where Sweetchuck interviews Jerry who plays one of the original members of the American Jewish Football League where in the world of the sketch a bunch of doctors and lawyers participate in a low impact version of the sport but it all turns out to be a prank as it's reveals that Jews don't play football at all.
+Fascinating People And Their Friends was an interview show where Sweetchuck interviews Jerry who plays one of the original members of the American Jewish Football League.
+In the world of the sketch, a bunch of doctors and lawyers participate in a low impact version of the sport, but it all turns out to be a prank as it's reveals that Jews don't play football at all.

 We then went to a Thanksgiving Dinner where Julia Louis-Dreyfus returns from college for her first Thanksgiving since moving away.
 While in college, Julia has turned into a liberal vegetarian which fills the mother with guilt and the father with rage which creates a rollercoaster of a conversation.

 Larry's Corner returns for another segment where this time, a safe falls on Larry's guest before he even starts to answer the first question which leads Larry to quickly wrap up the show by throwing to commercial right away.